TheNickOfTime/handbrake-web/README.md

 > [!CAUTION]
 > These instructions (here and on the [wiki](https://github.com/TheNickOfTime/handbrake-web/wiki)) are in a transitional period approaching the release of v0.8.0 and will not be accurate if you are attempting to deploy the latest stable release (v0.7.3).
 Please reference [the tag for v0.7.3](https://github.com/TheNickOfTime/handbrake-web/tree/v0.7.3) for working instructions.

-HandBrake Web is deployed via docker, and most easily via `docker compose`.
-The below setup will guide you to have the server and a single worker instance running on the same machine.
+### Setup Guide

+See the [Setup Guide](https://github.com/TheNickOfTime/handbrake-web/wiki/Setup-Guide) wiki page for a detailed walkthrough on getting HandBrake Web setup and configured.

-### Docker Compose
+### Quick Start

-1. Copy the example docker compose
+If you are very familiar with Docker/Docker Compose and want to get started as fast as possible with a server and a single worker, check out the base configuration below:

 ```yaml
 services: